Mitsubishi Pajero: Asia

 In China, the second generation Pajero remains popular as it was involved in early joint ventures from the 1990s.
 Companies include Guangtong Motors, Jincheng Motors, Jinhui Motors, Sanjiu Motors, Sanxing Motors, Shanlu Motors and Wanli Motors.

 Chinese car manufacturer Shanlu Motors made their version of the Pajero known as the CJY 6421D and was produced from 1997 to 2001 and came standard with the 4G64 engine.
 Beijing Automobile Works followed suit and produced their version known as the BJ2032 Tornado from 2002 to 2004.
 The BJ2032 came standard with a 2.2-litre engine sourced from General Motors paired to a 5 speed manual gearbox.
 The Tornado is 4880 millimetres long, 1830 millimetres wide, 1800 millimetres high and utilizes a 2750 millimetre wheelbase.

-The second generation Pajero was discontinued in 1999 (with the exceptions mentioned under Production), and replaced by a new-generation Pajero.
-After ending production, the second generation Pajero gained unwanted attention in 2002 when TLC member Left Eye was killed in a car crash involving a second generation Mitsubishi Pajero, on a highway in La Ceiba, Honduras.
-She was the only fatality in the crash.
-A camera man was filming from the front passenger's seat, and his camera was destroyed on impact.

 Leopaard (Liebao) variants

 The most well known rebadged variants of the Pajero sold in China were built by GAC Changfeng since 1995.
 The first known model was produced from 2002 to 2014 and marketed under the name Liebao Heijinggang (猎豹奇兵-黑金刚 Leopaard Black King Kong, whereas 猎豹 can be translated to 'cheetah' instead of 'leopard') for the 2002 model year.
 The Heijinggang was available with four engines, the 2.2-litre 4RB3 based on the 2RZ-FE engine from Toyota, the popular 2.4-litre 4G64 engine and 6G72 V6 from both Mitsubishi and a 2.5-litre turbo diesel.
 All engines were paired to a 5 speed manual gearbox.
 The 4 speed automatic was only available on the 2002 Heijinggang with the V6 engine.
 Throughout its production run, pricing ranged between 109,800 and 302,800 yuan (15,930 and US$43,930).

 The sister model, known as the Qibing/6481, was produced from 2009 until 2014.
 The 2.2-litre 4RB3 was the only engine available paired to a 5-speed manual gearbox.
 Two models were available priced at 99,800 and 124,800 yuan (14,480 and US$18,100).

 Both models were replaced by a facelifted version called the Leopaard Q6 (Liebao Q6) in 2014 and remains to be in production until the bankruptcy of Changfeng Motors in July 2021.
 The Q6 used the 4G63 for 2015 and 2017 models paired to a 6 speed manual and automatic gearbox.
 The 2TZ-FE engine from Toyota was also available alongside it paired to a 5 speed manual gearbox.
 For 2019 onwards, the Q6 currently uses the 4G64 like its predecessors and uses a 5 speed manual gearbox.
 Two colours choices known as: Wild Green and Glacier White are available as standard.